BMilliet/iOS_Flutter_integration/README.md

 # iOS_Flutter_integration

 The main goal of this app is to test possible integration flows when adding a Flutter module to an existing native Swift iOS app.
+The native iOS views are in orange and the Flutter views are in cyan.

 1 - Flutter views in an navite tabbar